tendermint/tendermint/docs/spec/abci/apps.md

 ### Info Connection

-The Mempool Connection should maintain a `QueryState` for answering queries from the user, and for initialization when Tendermint first starts up.
+The Info Connection should maintain a `QueryState` for answering queries from the user, and for initialization when Tendermint first starts up (both described further below).
 It should always contain the latest committed state associated with the latest commited block.